When it comes to winter running, should you wrap up before heading out, or warm up as you run?

 Running is pretty simple.
 Put on some comfortable clothes and shoes and get out and go.
-One foot in front of the other.
+One foot in front of the other, over and over again.

 Except sometimes the weather conspires to make it complicated for you.
 Either by making you feel uncomfortable or by sapping your motivation.
 This is especially true in winter, when the dark mornings and evenings, cold winds, rain, and even snow and ice make things trickier.